Search for answers or browse our knowledge base.

 Family Voices hojas informativas y boletines en español

-Achieve a Better Life Experience (ABLE) Accounts are special savings accounts for people with disabilities.
-The accounts provide a way for families to save for needed future expenses (living, working, health-related needs) while maintaining eligibility for public programs.
+Achieve a Better Life Experience (ABLE) accounts are special savings accounts for people with disabilities.
+These accounts provide a way for families to save for needed future expenses (living, working, health-related needs) while still maintaining eligibility for public programs.

-Assets in an ABLE account and funds taken out of the account for qualifying expenses will be disregarded or receive special treatment when determining a person’s eligibility for federal means-tested benefits (for example, SSI or Medicaid).
+Assets in an ABLE account, and funds taken out of the account for qualifying expenses, will be disregarded or receive special treatment when determining a person’s eligibility for federal means-tested benefits like SSI or Medicaid.

-Current federal law limits these accounts to individuals who have become disabled by age 26.
+Current federal law limits these accounts to individuals who become disabled by age 26.
 The account beneficiary (the family member with a disability) can be any age when the account is set up.
-One account is allowed per person and a maximum of $15,000* per year (if unemployed) and up to $27,060* (if the beneficiary is employed and adding their own income) can be saved in an ABLE account.
-There are total lifetime limits in an ABLE account depending on which state the account is held in ($300,000 – $500,000).
+Only one account is allowed per person.
+A maximum of $15,000* per year, if unemployed, or up to $27,060,* if the beneficiary is employed and adding their own income, can be saved in an ABLE account.
+There are total lifetime limits in an ABLE account, depending on which state the account is held in, from $300,000 – $500,000.